 After Anna’s death a number of trade union friends and colleagues met to discuss how best to remember her life and work.
 The Anna Stewart Memorial project was thus born.
 The project was conceived as an annual two week on the job training program for women unionists, giving participants access to union organisations and the opportunity to develop their awareness of the ways in which unions can work to redress the issues faced by women.

 The Anna Stewart Memorial Project was established as a way of promoting women’s leadership within the union movement, helping women gain access to and influence over decision making structures.

 The ever-changing face of the industrial relations system and the political climate in which it exists has given cause for the scope and design of the VTHC’s ASMP program to change too.
 The brief of the 2019 ASMP is empowering women to mobilise within their union’s structure, to learn campaigning skills, and to think about how they can flex their campaigning muscles in order to create change.
 They will train as activists and be named as such.

-Feedback sought from the October 2015 ASMP participants revealed the high level of value they placed on pilot sessions that were trialed during the program, specifically the Talking Rights and Taking Action on Rights sessions.
+Feedback sought from previous ASMP participants revealed the high level of value they placed on pilot sessions that were trialed during the program, specifically the Talking Rights and Taking Action on Rights sessions.
 These two sessions were designed to educate the program participants on current industrial struggles facing women workers, and how to combine and apply union strength with campaigning knowledge to combat them.